The Bankrate promise

 “It’s never a good idea to spread out purchases just because you can,” says budgeting expert Andrea Woroch.

 “Don’t lose track of what you’re spending and don’t put yourself in a predicament of not being able to make your payments.
 However, if you are planning on making a big purchase you would like to use now, installment payments can be an alternative to saving money and will help you get what you need more immediately, but this should only be reserved for evaluated purchases.”

 BNPL alternative: 0% APR credit cards

-If you’re looking for an extended time period to pay for a purchase interest-free, a BNPL platform is probably best.
-This is especially true for singular, big-ticket items that you truly need right away instead of putting money away to save for them.
+If you’re looking for an extended time period to pay for a purchase interest-free, a BNPL platform could work for your needs.
+This is especially true for singular, big-ticket items that you truly need right away and aren’t able to save up for over time.

 Traditional credit cards are best for smaller, everyday purchases and anything else that you’re able to pay for outright.
 They’re also more beneficial in the long term because responsible use of credit cards can improve your credit score.

 Be careful if you’re managing an installment balance while also having a credit card balance, as different interest rates and fees may apply.